Advancing Leadership

 Overview

-In conversations with dozens of individuals and organizations across the city of Chicago, we heard a call to support leaders who reflect the city's population.
-In the private, public, and philanthropic sectors, many individuals who are leaders in their communities, professional fields, or interest areas are not heard in public discourse.
+In conversations with dozens of individuals and organizations across Chicago, we heard a call to support leaders from throughout the city.
+In the private sector, the public sector, and philanthropies, many individuals who are leaders in their communities, professional fields, or interest areas are not heard in public discourse.

 Our Strategy